Fast Core Pricing for Rich Advertising Auctions: The Water-Filling Algorithm

-\paragraph{\textbf{Water-filling vs. VCG.}} VCG is a combinatorial auction in which reporting true values is a dominant strategy equilibrium.
-Computing payments in this auction can be done with $O(n)$ query calls to a optimal welfare oracle.\footnote{By relaxing the incentive constraints to hold in expectation, approximate VCG payments can be computed implicitly by just one call to the allocation oracle in single dimensional~\cite{babaioff2010truthful} or combinatorial~\cite{wilkens2015single} settings.} In comparison, our water-filling algorithm (Algorithm~\ref{alg:bidderopt}) induces a truncated strategy (i.e. $i\in N: b_i(.)=\max(v_i(.)-\pi_i,0)$) that is a full-information $\epsilon$-Nash equilibrium, as its payment rule is an $\epsilon$-bidder optimal core payment~\cite{day2007fair}.
+{\textbf{Water-filling versus VCG.}} VCG is a combinatorial auction in which reporting true values is a dominant strategy equilibrium.
+Computing payments in this auction can be done with $O(n)$ query calls to an optimal welfare oracle.
+Note also that by relaxing the incentive constraints to hold in expectation, approximate VCG payments can be computed implicitly by just one call to the allocation oracle in single dimensional~\citep{babaioff2010truthful} or combinatorial~\citep{wilkens2015single} settings.
+In comparison, our water-filling algorithm (Algorithm~\ref{alg:bidderopt}) induces a truncated strategy (i.e., $i\in N: b_i(\cdot)=\max(v_i(\cdot)-\pi_i,0)$) that is a full-information $\epsilon$-Nash equilibrium, as its payment rule is an $\epsilon$-bidder optimal core payment~\citep{day2007fair}.
 Moreover, as we showed in Theorem~\ref{thm:main}, computing payments only requires $\tilde{O}(n)$ query calls to truncated maximum welfare allocation oracle.
-Furthermore, our payments produce more revenue at equilibrium~\footnote{To compare the revenue, one can consider the coalition $N\setminus\{i\}$ and note that $\pi_i\leq w(N)-w(N\setminus\{i\})$, which is indeed the VCG utility of player $i$.
-Therefore, total generated revenue is lower-bounded by the VCG revenue.}~\cite{day2008core} and no coalition (subset of all bidders) can form a mutually beneficial renegotiation among themselves~\cite{day2008core}. \paragraph{ \textbf{Parametrizing the path and fairness.}} The choice of direction for water-filling at each iteration $t$ of Algorithm~\ref{alg:bidderopt} is flexible, as long as it is only restricted to increasing utilities for bidders in set $S_t$.
-Therefore it can potentially implement different core payment rules tailored for different economical objectives.
-E.g., uniform water-filling will guarantee the approximate-equity of utilities subject to being a bidder optimal core point.
-Another desired objective is fairness with respect to VCG (e.g. \cite{day2007fair} minimizes $\ell_1$ distance to VCG, and \cite{day2012quadratic} minimizes $\ell_2$ distance to VCG).
-For this objective, we can consider a variant of our algorithm that at each iteration performs \texttt{Core-Search} along the ray that connects $\pi^{(t)}$ to VCG (See Figure~\ref{fig:vcg-pursuit}).
-This VCG-pursuit heuristic finds a bidder optimal point that attempts to minimize the angle with the ray connecting the origin with the VCG outcome, and therefore it heuristically implements an equilibrium in which winning bidders receive (almost) the same fraction of their utilities in VCG.
+Furthermore, our payments produce more revenue at equilibrium~\citep{day2008core} and no coalition (subset of all bidders) can form a mutually beneficial renegotiation among themselves~\citep{day2008core} (to compare the revenue, one can consider the coalition $N\setminus\{i\}$ and note that $\pi_i\leq w(N)-w(N\setminus\{i\})$, which is indeed the VCG utility of player $i$.
+Therefore, total generated revenue is lower-bounded by the VCG revenue).